 The game is inspired by the historical use of azulejos, which are tin-glazed ceramic tiles that were used in Portugal during the 1500s.
-The setting of the game is historical, but the gameplay is abstract and puzzle-like in nature, and can be finished in about half an hour.
+The setting of the game is historical, but the gameplay is abstract and puzzle-like in nature and can be finished in about half an hour.

 Players take turns adding colored tiles that are obtained from suppliers to their player board.
 The play is relatively simple, as you're simply drafting tiles, aiming to get the tiles that you need before your opponent takes them for themselves.
 Points are scored based upon how players have placed their tiles to decorate the palace.

 You're encouraged to interact with your partner often while playing, making this a perfect activity for couples.
 If you enjoy abstract games or puzzles, this option may be right up your alley.
-Not only is it pretty to see, it also offers a great game with some depth to explore.
+Not only is it pretty to see, but it also offers a great game with some depth to explore.

 You can experience the riches of this era when playing this fast and intuitive game where you are competing to gain control of gem mines, trade routes, and storage space to learn the business of gem trading and attract attention from your noble patrons.

 While the gameplay is simple, this game provides you with a lot of historic detail and elegant components.
 By optimizing your trading strategies, you can become the most influential and wealthy merchant at the jewelry market and collect the most prestige points.

 This is the best weaving game, and is ideal for couples who like strategic and patience-testing games.
 In this game, two players battle to create the most aesthetically pleasing patchwork quilt on their own 9-inch by 9-inch game board.
 Creating a quilt in this game requires effort, time, and strategy, as the available patches do not always fit together!

 This game is unique in the sense that it has a sewing and quilting theme, yet is still engaging and competitive.
 It requires strategy, design skills, and a healthy amount of competition.
-Patchwork is a great two-player game that doesn’t take up an entire day, yet will still satisfy you with a complete gaming experience.
+Patchwork is a great two-player game that doesn’t take up an entire day, yet will still satisfy you with complete gaming experience.

 This is the best game for shock value.
 It is an ideal choice for couples who like bears, weapons, and suspense.
 It was created by the same people who made the bestselling, record-breaking Kickstarter game Exploding Kittens, so if you liked that game, you are sure to enjoy this one.

 This entertaining game is relatively easy to play once you get started.
-To help you learn how to play, the creators encourage players do a practice round before officially beginning.
+To help you learn how to play, the creators encourage players to do a practice round before officially beginning.
 Once the players are comfortable, it is time to get serious and create monsters that will eat heinous, horrible babies.

 The game includes a mat and shuffled cards that picture babies and tools that give players a variety of actions.
 The rest of the cards are pieces to help players make creative monsters.

 Each card has a point value on it that tells you how powerful it is, so the more points your cards have, the more powerful your monster can be.
 The object of the game is to overpower the evil army of babies.

 This game is quick and fun to play, between trying to create a monster and creating a strategy to overpower your opponent.
 Users appreciate the well-done art on the cards and the humor that can be found in the monsters.
 In the end, the player who eats the most babies wins.

 This is a relatively new game that has gained a lot of popularity since its release in 2011.
 This dice action game requires players to develop the best estate in medieval France by becoming more prosperous than their opponents.
 The game is divided up into five phases that each includes five rounds.

 Throughout the game, players buy and sell goods and services, and use action tiles to build, ship, mine, manage livestock, and gain knowledge across two game boards.
 At the end of the game, the player with the most victory points (which are obtained through trading, farming, city building, or doing scientific research) is declared the winner.

 Players work with both the main game board and their own personal boards to obtain the necessary possessions, wealth, and knowledge that they need to earn their victory points.
 Players are fully engaged from beginning to end, as they have to think of creative ways to do business with their opponents and come out on top.

 Because the game spans five rounds, players have to develop strategies and keep the final objectives of the game clear in their minds throughout the entire process, which can be challenging.

 This is made for players who prefer games that require using strategy over those that rely on luck.
 The Castles of Burgundy offers a historical perspective using a medieval French theme.
 Games can be played with two to four players and can last between 30 and 90 minutes.

 The players must use action cards to manipulate the order of the nobles, moving some to the front of the line or taking other action to obtain the highest value noble in their scoring pile.
 Once all the nobles are gone, another round begins.
 After three rounds, the player who has the most points wins.

 With the use of action cards and attacks on your opponent, it can get quite exciting.
 The quick play allows you to play multiple games in a short period of time, so even if one person loses a game by a long shot, they can make a comeback in the next round.

-12. Codenames: Duet
+12. Codenames: Duet – Best Word Game

 The object of this collaborative game is for you and your partner to reveal the 15 agents out of the 25 cards on the grid.
-Players are offered one-word clues in addition to a number that corresponds with the number of cards in the grid the clue applies to, and must be careful not to reveal an assassin or an innocent bystander.
+Players are offered one-word clues in addition to a number that corresponds with the number of cards in the grid the clue applies to and must be careful not to reveal an assassin or an innocent bystander.

 This game is similar to a giant brain teaser, in the sense that players have a limited amount of time to find the 15 agent cards.
 It can be tricky to try to figure out which cards your partner is trying to clue you in on while trying to avoid assassins.

 It is good for couples who enjoy reading about and studying history, especially the Cold War.
 While it's true that the USA and the USSR never fired a shot at one another during this war, there were many proxy wars where funding and weapons were supplied to one side or the other.
 This game imitates this conflict on a global scale.

-During the game, players move units and make attempts to gain allies and control of land to become a superpower.
+During the game, players move units and make attempts to gain allies and control of the land to become a superpower.
 This is a two-player, card-driven strategy game where every decision you make feels critical to your success in the long run.